saa114/CTF/README.md

      https://www.docker.com/

-Step 3) Go to local directory where the github files.
+Step 3) Go to local directory where the github files are.

      $docker login